Deep Hand

 Project details

-Due to its compact size, the A-mode ultrasound sensor is ideal to detect muscle activities, rather than the B-mode scanning which has proved as an effective approach in monitoring the muscle activities but has a bulky size.
-The data from the different sensing technologies will be fused and furtherly investigated by using machine learning approaches.
-As a result, the intent of the amputee can be read more precisely and the corresponding control of the robotic prostheses is more reliable.
+The Robotics Research Group at the University of Bremen will focus on developing a wearable system that detects deep muscle activities by using a phased-array ultrasound sensor.
+Due to its compact size, the phased-array ultrasound sensor is ideal for detecting muscle activity rather than conventional B-mode scanning, which has proved to be an effective approach to monitoring muscle activity but has a bulky size.
+The data from the different sensing technologies will be fused and further investigated using machine learning approaches.
+As a result, the intent of the amputee can be read more precisely, and the corresponding control of the robotic prostheses is more reliable.

 Back to the list of projects